johnpgliebe/camsys-cs_fm_tool/README.md

 - pandas
 - openpyxl

+Run ``pip install -r requirements.txt`` to install these dependencies.

 ## Run
 An example is provided using Jupyter notebook (CS FM Tool Demo.ipynb).
 The tool may also be run directly from the python command line:
 ````